 Signs of TMJ

-If you have TMJ disorder, you’re likely to experience several other symptoms besides the TMJ pain.
+If you have TMJ disorder, you’re likely to experience several other symptoms besides the TMJ pain itself.
 That can include headaches, earaches, neck pain, and even backaches.
-You may notice pain when you try to use your jaw joint to eat, yawn, cough, or sneeze, and you may find that your jaw starts locking in some situations.
+You may notice pain when you try to use your jaw joint to eat, yawn, cough, or sneeze, and you may find that your jaw starts ‘locking’ or decreasing in range of motion during certain situations.

 Signs of a Cavity

-If you have a cavity, you may also experience pain when you eat, but the pain will be felt in your tooth not just in your jaw area.
-Additionally, with a toothache, you may see pus around that tooth, your gums may be swollen or irritated, and your neck glands may be swollen.
-You may also have a bad taste in your mouth or rotten odors coming from your infected tooth.
-These symptoms are generally unique to cavities.
+If you have a cavity, you may also experience pain when you eat, but the pain will be felt more internally, towards the tooth and tongue, rather than the external jaw area.
+Additionally, with a toothache, you may see pus or irritation around the sensitive area containing the tooth – this can include your gums and possibly even your neck glands.

 Although TMJ pain and cavity pain are caused by different health issues, you can alleviate your pain in similar ways.
 In both cases, try to give your mouth a break by minimizing eating.
 Keep hot and cold foods as well as sugary foods away from your cavity.
 To alleviate TMJ pain, go a step forward and focus on soft foods so that you don’t have to put as much effort into chewing.
 With both situations, placing a cold compress or an ice pack on the side of your face that is in pain can help.
 Over-the-counter painkillers can also help.